Sweden

-Health and Safety in Sweden
+Health Care, Disease Control, Crime and Safety in Sweden

 Medical services in Sweden are highly developed.
 A high level of medical care comparable to that in other industrialized countries is available throughout the country.
 The Swedish medical system is a state-run system so instead of visiting a local private general practitioner, travelers can visit a local medical center or clinic, called an Akutmottagning or Vardcentral.
 Patients should be prepared to present their passports.
 The national health insurance system is financed by taxes.
 Swedish people are among those who live longest.